top of page

 THEY/THEM

 Louie Fermor is a professional artist and writer of English-Scottish settler descent residing in Moh'kins'tsis on Treaty 7 territory (Calgary, Canada).
-Right now, they are primarily working in the mediums of oil paint and fiction but they have a wide range of mediums.
+Right now, they are working in oil paint and fiction but they have a wide range of mediums.

 Via themes of history, naturalism, queerness, and disability, they explore portraiture and storytelling, including both the stories we've committed to the pages and the stories we tell ourselves.